 The Negative Effects of Inequality on a Society

-BOTTOM LINE: The wealth gap creates a power gap between “elites” and “non-elites”, and the related social, political, and economic inequality that arises from and fuels this gap has historically led not only to insecurity and the rise of populist factions and despots, but to nasty effects like indentured servitude, inflation, and even revolution.
-This can be shown by looking at Anglo-European history, from the end of the Roman Republic to the end of Weimar Republic, but its effects aren’t limited to any group; the cause effect relationship between the power gap and instability is a human problem.
+BOTTOM LINE: Discretionary money, both in terms of income and wealth, EQUALS power.
+Thus, the wealth gap over time is in direct relation to the power gap over time, and this leads to political inequality.
+Or phrased another way: the wealth gap, and other gaps of social standing and political power, create a general power gap between “elites” and “non-elites”.
+The related social, political, and economic inequality arises from this and then compounds, creating a “downward spiral.”
+This vicious cycle has historically led not only to insecurity, poverty, and suffering, but to the rise of populist factions and despots.
+In this ongoing story, we can also see nasty effects like indentured servitude, inflation, and even revolution in many eras (including the eras that led to the American Revolution and Civil War and the World Wars.
+This can be shown by looking at Anglo-European history and beyond, from Solon to Lycurgus, to the end of the Roman Republic to the end of Weimar Republic, but its effects aren’t limited to any group or nation; the cause and effect relationship between the power gap, instability, and populist revolutions is a human problem.

 The General Idea; Social, Economic, and Political Inequality are Related and Create Extremes that are Corrosive to Stable Moderate Democratically-Minded Governments

 In general, social inequality, political inequality and economic inequality corrupt democracies as they create a negative feedback loop which funnels economic and political power away from the lower classes over time.

 This negative feedback loop causes social unrest and creates an environment which eventually leads to phenomena like Civil Wars and Revolutions (like in America’s revolution against taxes and tyrannical governing, and America’s Civil War spurred on by rural Americans economically oppressed by the North and slaves economically oppressed by the South).